ntustison/Histograms/Text/intro.md

 distance is NP-hard.

 Histogram-based optimization is used in conjunction with spatial considerations in the approach detailed in [@Tustison:2011aa].
-Based on a well-developed iterative approach originally used for NASA satellite image processing and subsequently appropriated for brain tissue segmentation in T1-weighted MRI [@Vannier:1985aa], a GMM is used to model the intensity clusters within the histogram with class modulation in the form of probabilistic voxelwise label considerations within image neighborhoods.
+Based on a well-established iterative approach originally used for NASA satellite image processing and subsequently appropriated for brain tissue segmentation in T1-weighted MRI [@Vannier:1985aa], a GMM is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations within image neighborhoods using the expectation-maximization algorithm.
 Initialization for this particular application is in the form of k-means clustering which, itself, is initialized automatically using evenly spaced cluster centers---similar to linear binning without the reference distribution.
 This has a number of advantages in that it accommodates MR intensity nonlinearities, like k-means, but in contrast to k-means and the other algorithms outlined, does not use hard intensity thresholds for distinguishing class labels.
-However, as we will demonstrate, this algorithm is also flawed in that it implicitly assumes, incorrectly, that meaningful structure is found, and can be characterized, within the associated image histogram in order to optimize class labeling.
+However, as we will demonstrate, this algorithm is also flawed in that it implicitly assumes, incorrectly, that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize class labeling.

-Finally, we point out that N4 bias correction is used in many of these algorithms which is also histogram-based.
+Many of these segmentation algorithms use the N4 bias correction preprocessing algorithm [@Tustison:2010ac] to mitigate MR intensity inhomogeneity artefacts.
+Interestingly, N4 also iteratively optimizes towards a final solution using information from both the histogram and image domains.
+Based on the intuition that the bias field acts as a smoothing convolution operation on the original image intensity histogram, N4 optimizes a nonlinear intensity mapping, based on histogram deconvolution, which smoothly varies across the image.
+This nonlinear mapping sharpens the histogram peaks which presumably correspond to tissue types.
+While such assumptions are appropriate for the domain in which N4 was developed (i.e., T1-weighted brain tissue segmentation) and while it is assumed that the enforcement of low-frequency modulation of the intensity mapping prevents new image features from being generated, it is not clear what effects N4 parameter choice has on the final segmentation solution, particularly for those algorithms that are limited to intensity-only considerations.

 It should be noted that we are not claiming that these algorithms are erroneous.
 Much of the relevant research has been limited to quantifying differences with